 About the Artist

 D.P.
 Warner was born in New Haven, CT in 1949, and since, has lived in or spent prolonged stays in over a dozen states from east to west.
-He went to Roanoke College wanting to study music and graduated instead with a Bachelor of Arts (emphasis the Visual Arts).
+He went to Roanoke College wanting to study music and instead, graduated with a Bachelor of Arts (emphasis in the Visual Arts).
 He spent the next decade exhibiting paintings and playing music in bands while working in several art galleries.
-D.P. then returned to school, where he earned his Master of Fine Arts in Painting and started a 30 year career in teaching, most of which was at Edinboro University of PA, in northwest Pennsylvania, Warner was recognized several times in Who's Who of American Educators.
+D.P. then returned to school, where he earned his Master of Fine Arts in Painting at the University of Arizona.
+Upon completing his studies he embarked on a 30 year career in teaching Art, most of which was at Edinboro University of PA, in northwest Pennsylvania.
+Warner was recognized several times in Who's Who of American Educators.
 His paintings, drawings and installations have received awards and have been in juried, group and solo exhibitions around this country.
 His work has found homes in both corporate and private collections.
 Presently, D.P. lives in Northwestern Pennsylvania and works from his studio in Meadville.